lb3361/gigatron-lb/hardware/extension-retro/README.md

 #      `--------- B1
 # bit15 --------- MOSI = 0
 ```
+This board only provides two SPI channels and repurposes the bits `/SS2` and `/SS3` to implement new functionalities.
+The bit `/SS2` becomes `/CPOL` to implement more SPI modes.
+The bit `/SS3` becomes `/ZPBANK` to offer memory banking in the upper half of page zero.

 Note that only native code can use the `ctrl` instruction.
 However VCPU programs can make use of two SYS extensions
 that can easily be found in the ROM listing.

 * `SYS_ExpanderControl_v4_40` to use `ctrl` with the contents of `vAC`.
 * `SYS_SpiExchangeBytes_v4_134` to send/receive bytes on a SPI channel.

 ### 3.1 - Memory banking